odellus/odellus.github.io/journal/2025/Jul/jul19.md

 ---

 This is a whole week's worth of progress.
-From "I'm going to get started with whtwnd" to "I am going to turn my pds droplet into a digital identity I own and run email, vs code, open-webui, my own bsky viewer app, the works on my local machine and connect to the droplet through wireguard.
+From "I'm going to get started with whtwnd" to "I am going to turn my pds droplet into a digital identity I own and run email, vs code, open-webui, my own bsky viewer app, the works on my local machine and connect to the droplet through wireguard."

 [unitree-r1]: https://www.unitree.com/R1
 [hope-jr]: https://github.com/TheRobotStudio/HOPEJr